Remote Control for programmable displays by MKT Systemtechnik

 To establish a remote control session with the programmable device, select Transfer ...
 Connect Remote Device in the programming tool's main window.

-If the connected device supports remote control operation, the programming tool will automatically switch to a tab with a (kind of) editor window, which will show the TEXT MODE screen of the remote terminal (showing a GRAPHIC screen is impossible).
+If the connected device supports remote control operation, the programming tool will automatically switch to a tab with a (kind of) editor window, which will show the TEXT MODE screen of the remote device (showing a GRAPHIC screen is impossible via VT52 or VT100 - but more about 'remote screenshots' later).

 Screenshot of the Remote Control client